yobad/AppDevIII2024/labs/lab1.md

   - Remove the default `VerticalStackLayout` and replace it with a `Grid`
   - The `Grid` must have the following specs:
-    - Be a child of the `ScrollView`
+    - Have as parent the `ScrollView`
-    - `Padding`: 10
     - Columns: 3 adaptable to the screen size
     - Rows : 3 adaptable to the screen size
     - The first row must have a height that is 2 x bigger than all the other rows.
+    - `Padding`: 10
     - `RowSpacing`: 5
     - `ColumnSpacing`: 5

-- Add the following items on the following locations (Row,Column):
+- Add the following items to the following positions (Row,Column):

   - (0,0)`Image`:
     - `Source` = "dotnet_bot_jetpack.png"